Delving into the history and archive of New Inn, one the now dissolved Inns of Chancery that acted as preparatory schools for the Inns of Court.

 - Please wash your hands on arrival at the Inn.
 If possible wash your hands using soap and water, ensuring that you follow handwashing guidelines (these are displayed by all sinks in the Inn) to ensure thorough cleaning.
 If you are unable to wash your hands at a sink please ensure that you use hand sanitiser on arrival at the Inn.
 Hand sanitiser is available at various points throughout the Inn including the front desk of the Ashley Building.

 - Please ensure that you remain at least 1.5 meters away from others at all times.
 This may mean waiting for other people to clear walkways, staircases or lifts before you proceed through the Inn.
 As a result, it could take slightly longer to travel to your end destination, if you have an appointment to make please allow sufficient time for slower travel around the Inn.

 Whilst at the Inn

-- We would like to encourage all staff, members and guests to wear a mask or face covering whilst in the office.
+- In line with current Government regulation, visitors to the Library must now wear masks, and all visitors to the Inn should do so in all public areas.
 Masks are available from the front desk of the Ashley Building if you do not already own one.